dqops/dqo/docs/examples/data-validity/percentage-of-rows-passing-sql-condition.md

 the world’s largest, annual population-based telephone survey of over 400,000 people.

 We want to verify that the upper_ci column is always greater or equal to the lower_ci column.
-The check result should tell us if we have any rows not matching an SQL expression `upper_ci >=lower_ci` evaluated on each row.
+The check result should tell us if we have any rows not matching an SQL expression `upper_ci >= lower_ci` evaluated on each row.

 The SQL query that can calculate the percentage of rows that passed the check should look like the one below: